-Classes in Hirchegg, Austria are on hold until early May, 2021 due to COVID restrictions.
+Classes in Hirchegg, Austria are on hold until June 10, 2021 due to COVID restrictions.
 You are welcome to join classes or our Subscription Programme, which includes livestream in the comfort of your home, via ZOOM (UK times below).
 Should you have any questions, please email me, via the Contact page.

 Keep safe & well!

 It brings me so much joy and inspiration to teach.
 I exist only because of your ongoing support and participation.
 Offering donation-based yoga classes allows yoga to be accessible to everyone, regardless of financial restraints.
 Come to any scheduled yoga class and pay what you can afford.
 It’s as simple as that.
 I so appreciate you!

 Whatever level you are, my classes have something for everyone.
 Move in a way that feels good for you or challenge yourself to go that little bit further.
 All classes work with the breath and end with a deep relaxation using Reiki.

 |Wed.
 7.30-8.30am||Vinyasa Flow||Part of Online Subscription (£24.99)||Subscribe|